Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_linux.md

     /azure-sdk-for-c/sdk/samples/iot$ export AZ_IOT_DEVICE_X509_CERT_PEM_FILE_PATH=$(pwd)/device_cert_store.pem
     ```

-2. Create a logical device
+2. Create a logical device.

     In your Azure IoT Hub, add a new device using a self-signed certificate.
 See [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-security-x509-get-started#create-an-x509-device-for-your-iot-hub) to get started, but use the values below: